This article is a part of Astral Web’s Comprehensive Guide to JIRA!

 The default dashboard you will get when you start JIRA is the System Dashboard.
 This default dashboard includes the “Introduction”, “Assigned to Me”, and “Activity Stream” gadgets.
 These are basic and fairly useful, but there are much more gadgets that JIRA provides for you to make user of.
 To do this, you will need to create new custom dashboards.

-To add modify or more gadgets, you will need to create a new dashboard since you cannot make changes to the default dashboard.
+To add or modify more gadgets, you will need to create a new dashboard since you cannot make changes to the default dashboard.
 Select the top right “…” icon and select “Create Dashboard”.
 You must be an admin or user with permission to create new boards, and usually only the creator or user with higher permissions will be able to make changes.

 Add a name (e.g. “Project Team ABC Dashboard” or “Design Team Dashboard”) that will be relevant to the users who will be using this dashboard.